 In Section \ref{sec_noCb}, we prove Theorem \ref{thm_intro_crinNoCantorB}.
 We first provide an example of a criniferous entire function whose Julia set is not a Cantor bouquet, and then indicate how to modify this construction to also ensure that some endpoint is not accessible.
-Constructing a function whose Julia set is not a Cantor bouquet is relatively straightforward, by introducing a sequence of tracts with sufficiently large ``hooks'' whose preimages will accumulate on an invariant ray in the Julia set in a manner that is not compatible with the Julia set being a Cantor bouquet.
-The difficulty lies in ensuring that the resulting function is indeed criniferous; i.e., that the hooks themselves do not lead to the existence of non-arc components of the Julia set, as was the case in Theorem~\ref{thm:criniferousdisjointtype}.
+Constructing a disjoint-type function whose Julia set is not a Cantor bouquet is achieved by introducing a sequence of tracts with sufficiently large ``hooks'' whose preimages will accumulate on an invariant ray in the Julia set in a manner that is not compatible with the Julia set being a Cantor bouquet.
+The main difficulty lies in ensuring that this is nonetheless criniferous; i.e., that the hooks themselves do not lead to the existence of non-arc components of the Julia set, as was the case in Theorem~\ref{thm:criniferousdisjointtype}.
 To this end, we use a non-uniform version of the head-start condition, which we verify using careful choice of the tracts and estimates from geometric function theory that allow us to control the function we construct.
 Finally, in Section \ref{sec_CB_then_UHSC}, we prove (a generalisation of) Theorem \ref{thm:headstart}.